torres-alexis/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - `--outSAMheaderHD` – indicates a header line for the sam/bam file
 - `--outFileNamePrefix` – specifies the path to and prefix for the output file names; for GeneLab the prefix is the sample id
 - `--readFilesIn` – path to input read 1 (forward read) and read 2 (reverse read); for paired-end reads, read 1 and read 2 should be separated by a space; for single-end reads only read 1 should be indicated
+- `--outReadsUnmapped Fastx` - Specifies that unmapped and partially mapped reads will be outputted in a separate FASTQ file in addition to being present in the BAM output.

 **Input Data:**